Advent of Cyber 2022

 Day 4 Scanning

-Start the machine and use nmap
+Start the machine and use nmap to start scanning the given IP.

 For the next flag we’re going to use samba service from the network using file manager just as shown in the description.